-The following data in the Block corresponds to the lacing data and frames usage as described in each respective lacing mode.
+The remaining data in the Block corresponds to the lacing data and frames usage as described in each respective lacing mode (see Section 10.3).

 10.2.
 SimpleBlock Structure

 This section describes the binary data contained in the SimpleBlock Element (Section 5.1.3.4).
 Bit 0 is the most significant bit.